$\text{L}^2$ solutions for cubic NLS equation with fractional elliptic/hyperbolic operators on $\mathbb{R}\times\mathbb{T}$ and $\mathbb{R}^2$: Introduction

-In this work we show that it is possible to prove a Strichartz estimate similar to \eqref{Elliptic-Strichartz} in the case of the group $U^{\pm}_{\alpha}$ defined in \eqref{F-Group} for $\alpha \ge 1$ in the elliptic case (+) and for $\alpha > 1$ in the hyperbolic case (-).
+Consider the IVP \eqref{F-CNLS}, with $\alpha \ge 1$ and initial data $\phi \in L^2(\R\times \T)$.
+In this work we show that it is possible to get a Strichartz estimate similar to \eqref{Elliptic-Strichartz} in the case of the group $U^{\pm}_{\alpha}$ defined in \eqref{F-Group} for $\alpha \ge 1$ in the elliptic case (+) and for $\alpha > 1$ in the hyperbolic case (-).
 More precisely, we will prove the following main result:

 \begin{theorem}[Strichartz estimate on $I\times\R\times\T$] Let $\alpha \ge 1$ and $I\subset\R_t$ an interval containing $t=0$.
 Then, there exists a positive constant $C_{\alpha, I}$, depending only on $\alpha$ and the measure of $I$, such that